tamagui/tamagui/next.md

   - Text numberOfLines / context fix
   - OmitShorthands<> + expandShorthands helper (latter exists already diff name...) (see ActiveCirlce in site)
     - Docs/ability to configure stricted theme values (dont accept anything but tokens)
-  - as={} + extraction + types
   - add fonts section to guides
-  - move away from rnw css generation
-  - move away from supporting some react native APIs for performance
-    - alternatively could test just doing this:
-      - compiler could insert special props like:
-        - __noAnimations, __noTheme, __noSpace
-        - it would change key={} alongside that
-        - that way HMR still works, but loads less hooks
-        - works in production for extra perf
   - auto skeleton components

 takeout: